M4gn3t1k/OSCE/readme.md

 WinAPI is a set of functions stored in default system DLLs.
 They allow users to use OS functionalities.

 <b>What are DLLs?</b>
 Dynamic Link Libraries, are files that contain functions.
-If we have a binary that makes use of these functions, the application needs to load that DLL to addresses in memory.<b>
+If we have a binary that makes use of these functions, the application needs to load that DLL to addresses in memory.

 Is the same as programming languages: firstly you call the library to secondly call functions of that library.